TritonDataCenter/manatee/docs/user-guide.md

 * Managing the underlying PG instance.
 The PG process runs as a child process of the sitter.
 This means that PG doesn't run unless the sitter is running.
-  Additionally, the sitter initializes, restores, and configures the PG instance depending on its current role in the Shard.
+  Additionally, the sitter initializes, restores, and configures the PG instance depending on its current role in the shard.
 (1)
 * Managing leadership status with ZK.
 Each sitter participates in a ZK election, and is notified when its leader node has changed.
 (7)
 * Managing standby heartbeats from its standby if it exists.
 When a standby